 Free Things To Do In The Bend

 Free is everybody’s favorite price.
 It’s also easier to find activities at that rate than you might think.
-Parks, tours, museums and live music — many attractions and events in The Bend come with no cost.
-All you have to do is make a visit.
+Parks, tours, museums and live music — these are some of the best things to do in The Bend at no cost.

 RELATED CONTENT: 10 Iconic Landmarks at Notre Dame

-One of The Bend’s signature summer events, Art Beat on Aug.
-21 is a great way to check out work from the local arts community.
+One of The Bend’s signature summer events, Art Beat on Saturday, Aug.
+20. It's a great way to check out work from the local arts community.
 The event typically draws visitors from across the region to browse handcrafted pieces, listen to music and taste food.
 You can window shop for free.
 But be warned: You might be inspired to buy.

 An extension of Art Beat, local artists display (and sell) their work along the East Race in downtown South Bend as rafting happens nearby.
-Here are the dates for Arts on the Race for 2021:
+Dates for Arts on the Race in 2022 are still being determined.

-Located in the heart of downtown South Bend, the River Lights (pictured at the top of this piece) are an interactive showcase along the St. Joseph River.
+Located in the heart of downtown South Bend, the River Lights are an dazzling showcase along the St. Joseph River.
 The tree forest is currently down with Seitz Park under construction.
 But you can still get a panoramic view of the lights from the Jefferson or Colfax bridges.

-If you’re hanging around The Bend on a Sunday evening, you can catch live music at Chris Wilson Pavilion in Potawatomi Park.
-These shows run from late June through the end of August.
+You can catch live music at Chris Wilson Pavilion in Potawatomi Park all summer.
+Stay tuned for upcoming dates.
 Don’t forget to bring along a blanket or chair for seating.

 Downtown South Bend bursts with activity the first Friday of every month.
 Themed nights include “Classic Downtown,” “Dog Days of Summer” and “Downtown for the Holidays.”
 It’s a great opportunity to explore downtown’s restaurants, shops and more with special activities and live music.